Azure/azure-sdk/_posts/2020-03-24-python-tracing.md

 Enter [OpenTelemetry](https://opentelemetry.io/).
 OpenTelemetry is an open standard that allows you to trace requests across your infrastructure.
 It passes headers between the various components to move the request ID through the system.
 Let's start by instrumenting the application.

-> Before you use preview packages, create and activate a [virtual environment](https://docs.python.org/3/tutorial/venv.html) for your work.
+> The OpenTelemetry library is in preview right now, and the API is changing with new versions.
+Ensure you are using an API/SDK version that is compatible with your exporter and plugins.
+Before you use preview packages, create and activate a [virtual environment](https://docs.python.org/3/tutorial/venv.html) for your work.

 First, we need some libraries: